Patrick Heron Watson: Crimea

 In December 1854 he travelled south to Chatham Dockyard to enlist as an assistant surgeon in the Royal Artillery, specifically hoping to gain experience in military surgery, a standard requirement for Professorship.
 The Crimean War had just begun and intended to serve his country there.
-He left Chatham on 15 January 1855 with eight other surgeons, travelling to Crimea via Marseilles and Valletta, their ship arriving at Constantinople on 26 January.
+He left Chatham on 15 January 1855 with eight other surgeons, travelling to Crimea via Marseille and Valletta, their ship arriving at Constantinople on 26 January.
 His hospital was one of the three main hospitals serving the British troops: Scutari, just two miles from Constantinople and famed for its connection to Florence Nightingale.
 This he found nightmarish, and was pleased to be reposted to the hill hospital at Koolalee.
 This, however, had a far higher mortality rate, running at around 25%.
-On 11 April he reported his first bout of typhus, and moved to a hotel in Therapia to convalesce, returning to Koolalee in early May 1855.
+On 11 April he reported his first bout of typhus, and moved to a hotel in Tarabya to convalesce, returning to Koolalee in early May 1855.
 He determined to move to a field hospital, closer to the war itself in Crimea, and in June travelled to Balaklava, and from there to a field hospital called Castle Hospital where he began work on 25 June.
 Here seventy patients were treated, under an Irish doctor named Jephson.
 He enjoyed six weeks here before being posted to a forward field hospital attached to the Royal artillery near Karane.
 In August 1855 he had a severe attack of dysentery and on 13 August he was placed on a ship, Imperador, to carry him back to the hospital at Scutari.

 As a strange coincidence, here he was able to share a room with his brother Robert who had also caught dysentery whilst serving as chaplain with the Highland Brigade.
-Florence Nightingale wrote him a letter of apology as she was unable to her own illness at the time.
+Florence Nightingale wrote him a letter of apology as she was unable to help him due to her own illness at the time.
 He spent 4 weeks being treated but made little progress.
 He was placed on the ship the Earl of Shaftesbury to be returned home.
 He stayed a month in Valletta in Malta en route.
 Then took the steamship Transit back to Portsmouth in England.
 On 19 October he reached London.

 He thought he would be returned to the Crimea once well, but never returned.